|

 environments far from the original sources.

-thus more susceptible to air pollution.
-Millions of people live in areas where
+susceptible to air pollution.
+Millions of people live in areas where urban smog,

-urban smog, very small particles, and toxic pollutants pose serious health
+very small particles, and toxic pollutants pose serious health concerns.
+These

-concerns.
-These health concerns can stem from either short-term or long-term
+health concerns can stem from either short-term or long-term exposure to air

-exposure to air pollution.
-When people have a short-term exposure to air
+pollution.
+When people have a short-term exposure to air pollutants above

-pollutants above certain levels, they may experience temporary health concerns,
+certain levels, they may experience temporary health concerns, such as eye

-such as eye irritation and burning, throat irritation, and difficulty breathing.
+irritation and burning, throat irritation, and difficulty breathing.
+Long-term

-Long-term exposure to air pollution can cause chronic health concerns, such as
+exposure to air pollution can cause chronic health concerns, such as cancer and

-cancer and damage to the body's immune, neurological, reproductive, and
+damage to the body's immune, neurological, reproductive, and respiratory

-respiratory systems.
-The problem of air pollution is also found outside of major
+systems.
+The problem of air pollution is also found outside of major urban

 pollutants, such as those that form urban smog and toxic compounds, remain in